 |

-46. The Three Sisters, Sybil Head and Sybil Point walk near Ballyferriter (Baile an Fheirtéaraigh), Dingle Peninsular, Co.
+SCENES from IRELAND 46.
+The Three Sisters, Sybil Head and Sybil Point walk near Ballyferriter (Baile an Fheirtéaraigh) and a walk to Ferriters Cove from Ballyferriter, Dingle Peninsula, Co.
 Kerry The pictures illustrate this walk from Paddy Dillon's "Irish coastal Walks" This is one of the best coastal walks we have ever done in the West of Ireland.

 Go through Smerwick village (Ard na Caithne) heading north-west along a track which eventually opens out overlooking Smerwick Harbour and beyond to Ballydavid Head (Ceann Bhaile Dháith) on the left distance, and the Mount Brandon and Brandon Peak mountain range (Cnoc Bréanainn and Barr an Ghearáin), often in cloud, on the right.